The Museum is a welcoming shared space.

 Do you offer field trips or educational programs?

-We offer many educational programs and opportunities for school tours throughout the year, as well as educational resources for teachers and educators.
+We offer many virtual educational programs and opportunities for school tours throughout the year, as well as educational resources for teachers and educators.
 We serve children, adults, educators, and families in the San Diego area through educational and interpretive programs and performances in the Museum’s galleries, classrooms, and auditorium, and through outreach programs in the community.

 Do you offer group discounts?